Default S3 method

 An

-integervector of subsequence lengths to analyze.
+integervector of pattern lengths to analyze.
 The default is2:5.- min_freq

 An

-integergiving the minimum number of times that a specific pattern has to be observed to be included in the analysis.
-The default is5.- correction
+integergiving the minimum number of times that a specific pattern has to be observed in each group to be included in the analysis.
+The default is5.- test

 A